Chart Color Schemes

 Glendenning is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Glendenning, as per the latest Census evaluation, 97.3% of dwellings were houses with the remaining 2.7% being other types such as semi-detached homes, apartments, and 'other' dwellings.
-This contrasts with Sydney metropolitan area's dwelling composition of 55.9% houses and 44.1% other dwellings.
-Home ownership in Glendenning stood at 14.2%, with mortgaged dwellings accounting for 55.3% and rented dwellings making up 30.5%.
-The median monthly mortgage repayment in the area was $2,167, lower than Sydney metro's average of $2,427.
-The median weekly rent figure in Glendenning was recorded at $430, compared to Sydney metro's $470.
-Nationally, Glendenning's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Glendenning's dwelling structures, as per the latest Census, consisted of 97.3% houses and 2.7% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 55.9% houses and 44.1% other dwellings.
+Home ownership in Glendenning stood at 14.2%, with mortgaged dwellings at 55.3% and rented ones at 30.5%.
+The median monthly mortgage repayment was $2,167, lower than Sydney metro's average of $2,427.
+Median weekly rent in Glendenning was $430, compared to Sydney metro's $470.
+Nationally, Glendenning's mortgage repayments were higher at $2,167 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing